 Install Interception Devices or Active Monitors

 You can install interception devices under the legs of your beds and/or couches to detect low level bed bug infestations.
 This is an efficient way to go about checking if you have a problem.
+These bed bug monitors can be purchased from a local exterminator like Patton Termite & Pest Control.

 Bed bugs naturally move around these types of environments and the devices trap them as they travel.
 With this method, it can take up to 4 weeks to get a live sample.
 Still, the device has to be inspected every few days for activity.